 The short answer to this question is yes.
 Medical negligence, including misdiagnosis, can happen in any type of healthcare environment and by any type of medical practitioner.
-It does not matter whether they work for the NHS or not, they can still be liable and, therefore, sued for compensation.
-In order to secure compensation, the same scenario goes, i.e. you need to prove that the private GP owed you a duty of care, that they breached this, and that this resulted in you sustaining injuries or an illness as a consequence.
+It does not matter whether they work for the NHS or not; they can still be liable and, therefore, sued for compensation.
+To secure compensation, the same scenario goes, i.e. you need to prove that the private GP owed you a duty of care, that they breached this, and that this resulted in you sustaining injuries or an illness as a consequence.

-While we have helped lots of people to launch misdiagnosis NHS claims, we have also handled many claims made against private hospitals.
+While we have helped many people launch misdiagnosis NHS claims, we have also handled many claims made against private hospitals.
 The process is pretty much the same for private hospitals.
 After all, these doctors and healthcare professionals still owe you the same duty of care.
 If they have breached this duty, and you have been injured or suffered an illness as a consequence, you have the right to secure compensation.
-You may assume that misdiagnosis does not happen as frequently in private hospitals, as pressures are generally lower because these hospitals are not as flooded with patients.
+You may assume that misdiagnosis does not frequently happen in private hospitals, as pressures are generally lower because they are not as flooded with patients.
 However, this does not stop late, incorrect, or missed diagnoses from occurring.
 If this has happened to you, please do not hesitate to give us a call for further information.

 The law does not hold all medical professionals legally responsible for diagnostic mistakes that have occurred.
-After all, there could be a legitimate reason for the mistake being made – something that does not fall down the negligence.
-The healthcare professional may have done everything that is expected of them, and you could just be incredibly unlucky.
+After all, there could be a legitimate reason for the mistake being made, which does not fall down the negligence.
+The healthcare professional may have done everything expected of them, and you could just be incredibly unlucky.
 So, if you are to launch a successful claim, how do you go about proving misdiagnosis?

 - The first thing you need to do is prove that a doctor-patient relationship existed.
 This is essential because it shows that the doctor owed you a duty of care.

-- The next thing you need to do is show that the doctor acted negligently. this means that they did not provide treatment in a competent and reasonably skillful manner.
+- The next thing you need to do is show that the doctor acted negligently.
+This means that they did not provide treatment in a competent and reasonably skilful manner.

-- Finally, you need to prove that this negligence has resulted in your suffering an injury, illness, or that a condition has gotten worse because of it.
+- Finally, you need to prove that this negligence has resulted in your suffering an injury, illness, or condition that has gotten worse because of it.

 - Treatment costs